liangzhangleon/CarND-PID-P9/README.md

 ## Description for the effect of the P, I, D components
 * **P** stands for Proportional
 The proportional term produces an output value that is proportional to the current cross track error(CTE) value.
 The proportional response can be adjusted by multiplying the error by a constant K<sub>p</sub>.
 A large K<sub>p</sub> results in a large change in the output for a given change in CTE.
-If K<sub>p</sub> is too high, the system can become unstable (overshotting).
+If K<sub>p</sub> is too high, the system can become unstable (overshooting).
 In contrast, a small K<sub>p</sub> results in a small output response to a large CTE, and a less responsive or less sensitive controller.
 If K<sub>p</sub> is too low, the control action may be too small when responding to error changes.

 * **I** stands for Integral
 The contribution from the integral term is proportional to both the magnitude of CTE and the duration of CTE.
 The integral in a PID controller is the sum of the instantaneous error over time and gives the accumulated offset that should have been corrected previously.
 The accumulated error is then multiplied by K<sub>i</sub> and added to the controller output.